 That depends.
 Sometimes we negotiate for the seller to provide a home warranty as part of the contract negotiations.
 In that case, the home warranty would be provided and paid for by the seller.
 You’ll then receive the details of the home warranty at the closing.
 If we did not ask for a home warranty as part of the contract, then you need to decide if you want to purchase one.

 What if an appliance can’t be repaired and needs to be replaced?

 The home warranty company will try repairing the item first.
-If that doesn’t work and the appliance needs to be replaced, they will usually replace it with a model that has similar features.
+If that doesn’t work, they will usually replace it with a model that has similar features.
 For instance, if you have a fridge that has an ice machine and a water dispenser, you’ll get one with the same features.
 However, it most likely won’t be the same brand.
 For instance, American Home Shield normally replaces all appliances with a GE brand.
-Therefore, if you have a Subzero fridge, you’re most likely not getting another SubZero.
+Therefore, if you have a Sub-Zero fridge, you’re most likely not getting another Sub-Zero.
 Instead, you’ll get a GE fridge with similar features.
-If you really want a Subzero, most warranty companies will give you the cost of the GE fridge in cash and you can put it towards purchasing the Subzero on your own.
+If you really want a Sub-Zero, most warranty companies will give you the cost of the GE fridge in cash and you can put it toward purchasing the Sub-Zero on your own.

 Where can I buy a home warranty?

-When a home warranty is understood and utilized for its intended purposes, it saves on home repairs and reduce the extra stress that comes with buying or selling a home.
+When a home warranty is understood and utilized for its intended purposes, it saves on home repairs and reduces the extra stress that comes with buying or selling a home.